In this tutorial we will look at how you can subscribe and publish to topics using the Python MQTT-SN client.

 We will use the subscribe script and extend it to publish messages on each of the subscribed topics.

-The subscribe and register functions both returned a topic id for a long topic name which was topic id 1 and 2 respectively.
+The subscribe and register functions both return a topic id for a long topic name which was topic id 1 and 2 respectively.

 We can publish on the short topic name AA without prior registration.